Amy B. Ginensky

 She is a graduate of the National Institute for Trial Advocacy and Community Leadership Seminars.

-Ms. Ginensky is past president of the Philadelphia Bar Foundation, and she served as co-chair of the Bar Foundation’s Andrew Hamilton Ball in 2006 and 2007.
-She also co-chaired the Philadelphia Bar Association’s Law Firm Pro Bono Committee for many years, and she is a past president of the Travelers Aid Society, of which she is a current board member.
+Ms. Ginensky is past president of the Philadelphia Bar Foundation, and she served as co-chair of the Bar Foundation’s Andrew Hamilton Galas in 2006 and 2007.
+She is the current chair of its 50th Anniversary Committee and will co-chair its 50th Annual Benefit in 2014.
+Ms. Ginensky also co-chaired the Philadelphia Bar Association’s Law Firm Pro Bono Committee for many years, and she is a past president of the Travelers Aid Society.

 Before joining Pepper in 2007, Ms. Ginensky was a partner with Dechert LLP, where she was vice chair of that firm’s litigation department, a former member of that firm’s policy committee and a past chair of the firm’s pro bono practice.
 She is listed in The Best Lawyers in America and was named the Philadelphia Best Lawyers Litigation – First Amendment Lawyer of the Year for 2013.
 Ms. Ginensky is listed in Benchmark Litigation as a local litigation star in Pennsylvania and was selected for inclusion in Benchmark: Top 250 Women in Litigation in 2012 and 2013.
 She also is listed in Chambers USA: America’s Leading Lawyers for Business and was selected for inclusion on the 2013 Pennsylvania Super Lawyers list.